 Hours.
 Pre-market trading is from 6 a.m. to 9:28 a.m.
 (ET), Monday through Friday on days when the market is open.
 After-hours trading is from 4:02 p.m. to 8 p.m.
 ET, Monday through Friday on days when the market is open.
 On any day, extended-hours trading may be unavailable, delayed, interrupted, or terminated early without any prior notice.
 When the regular trading session closes at 1 p.m.
 ET, after-hours trading will generally be offered from 1:02 p.m. to 5 p.m.
 ET.

 Limit Orders.
 You may only enter day limit orders for pre-market and after-hours trading.
 If your order is not executed, it will expire at the end of the relative trading session each day.
 Orders will not carry over to the next trading session.
 Extended-hours orders may be modified and canceled; however, these orders are subject to prior execution.
 You will be responsible for any execution at your original price.
 You will not be able to change an order from regular trading hours to extended-hours trading.
 Pre-market and after-hours trading are separate trading sessions and orders are not linked between the two sessions.
 Order qualifiers may not be used in extended-hours trading sessions.
-All executed orders will be processed as a trade for that day subject to three-business-day settlement.
+All executed orders will be processed as a trade for that day subject to two-business-day settlement.

 Risk of Lower Liquidity.
 Liquidity refers to the ability of market participants to buy and sell securities.
 Generally, the more orders available in a market, the greater the liquidity.
 With greater liquidity it is easier for investors to buy or sell securities; therefore, investors are more likely to pay or receive a competitive price.
 There may be lower liquidity in extended-hours trading as compared to regular trading hours.
 As a result, your order may only be partially executed, or not at all.